Property exemptions & discounts

 - Class C - Unoccupied and substantially unfurnished dwellings (25% discount for up to 6 months)

-- Class CE - Unoccupied and substantially unfurnished (25% discount).
-From 1 April 2017 no discount will be awarded.
+- Class CE - Unoccupied and substantially unfurnished over 6 months (no discount will be awarded)

 - A 50% discount may apply where an annexe is occupied by a relative of a council tax payer for the main property or where it is used as part of the main property.